SEA KAYAKING Expedition TRIP INFORMATION:

 TRIP DATES:

 DESCRIPTION OF THE TRIP: This 5-day sea kayaking and camping trip is designed to introduce students to sea kayaking while paddling on the ocean.
-The first day is a local paddling day, where students practice their skills in protected waters and return home in the evening.
-On the remaining two nights, students will paddle to their camping locations.
+The first two days are local on-water training days, where students practice their skills in protected waters.
+Students then return home for the night.
+The next morning, students will head out on their kayaking and camping expedition for 3-days/2-nights.
 During this expedition the students and sea kayak guides will paddle in relatively protected waters (Ex.
-Ucluelet, Salt Spring Island, Southern Gulf Islands…) while they develop and refine their paddling, navigation and rescue skills.
+Salt Spring Island, Southern Gulf Islands…) while they develop and refine their paddling, navigation and rescue skills.
 As an overnight camping trip, students will also develop their camp skills such as cooking over camp stoves, setting up tarps and tents.

 TRIP PRE-REQUISITES: